jjsimonAB/mctek-test/README.md

 > $ docker-compose run --rm php php ./index.php list

-this should return an ordenated movie list
+this should return an ordenated list of items

 ## Add